protesilaos/my-website/_interpretations/2022-07-16-gurevich-kiss.md

 _Kiss_, the song I am about to provide philosophical commentary on, feels to me like a "hidden gem".
-It is not as intriguing as _Party Girl_, not as sincere as _First Six Months of Love_, not as downbeat as _Friday Night_, and not as daring as _To Be With Others_.
+It is not as intriguing as _Party Girl_, not as hard-hitting as _First Six Months of Love_, not as downbeat as _Friday Night_, and not as daring as _To Be With Others_.
 On the face of it, _Kiss_ is a simple-minded song.
 We'll see if that's the case.

 I could not find a video link, so this is the track on Bandcamp (from the album _Ecstasy in the Shadow of Ecstasy_):